-Forbes published my new map of Chinese overseas investments last night, and I’ve been pleased with its reception so far.
+Forbes published my new map of Chinese overseas investments last night.
 It’s the first map I’ve made that involves animation, and it’s also the first map that I’ve built from scratch using nothing but ActionScript and Python.
 That turned out to be tricky in a neat, hackerish sort of way.

 In the past, I’ve made all of my interactive maps using Avenza’s excellent MAPublisher software.
 MAPublisher handles geocoding and projections, which leaves me free to faff about with color schemes and callouts.